Join one of the most productive agricultural counties in the nation.

 Here’s what Paul Sangha, owner of Mountain View Berries, said about his experience running a berry farm in Whatcom County: “Our land here is the best for all sorts of crops and farming.
 Whatcom county is so vast with resources from farms, processors, and customers who all make this a great area to live.
 We have been blessed to grow our business Mountain View Berries, and our family with the support of other businesses and people in the community. ”

-MEET YOUR AGRICULTURAL SUPPORT TEAM
+CONTACT YOUR AGRICULTURAL SUPPORT TEAM

 Jeff Voltz NORTHWEST AGRICULTURAL BUSINESS CENTER (NABC)